tentone/nunuStudio/CODESTYLE.md

 - Avoid for loops with empty statement use a while loop instead.
 - Place brackets on for every `switch` case, even when it only have a single line.
 - Only use `switch` where there are multiple cases that can be true from a single value, avoid single options case switches.
+- Avoid attributions on control statements, they may not be obvious to every programmer.
+- In JavaScript condition checks are accepted